 October is when theme parks across the country don their best Halloween costumes and switch from merely entertaining guests to scaring the wits out of them.
-From a zombie-filled haunted house, to 4D versions of Friday the 13th, here are the all-out transformations that five theme parks are rolling out for Halloween.1.
-Halloween Horror Nights at Universal Studios Orlando (Orlando, Florida)
+Here are the all-out transformations that five theme parks are rolling out for Halloween.

 Kennywood represents a slice of Americana, harkening back to the days when amusement parks had down-home charm, classic fairground-style food, and few high-tech rides.
-It becomes the biggest horror attraction in Pittsburgh for Halloween, with "scare zones," and a terrifying 4D version of Friday the 13th.
-Don’t miss out on Ghostwood Estates, a ride that brings you through a haunted mansion.
-And of course, there's always the Thunderbolt wooden coaster, which gives riders a thrill 365 days a year.
+It becomes the biggest horror attraction in Pittsburgh for Halloween with Phantom Fright Nights, which features six haunted houses and four scare zones.
+During the day, expect more family-friendly attractions, including a brand-new trick-or-treat scavenger hunt.
+Of course, there's always the Thunderbolt wooden coaster, which gives riders a thrill 365 days a year.

-The self-proclaimed "coaster capital of the world" doesn't disappoint during Halloween season.
-Haunt at Halloweekends features special pop-up attractions like haunted mazes and Halloween-themed shows.
-Start at the campy Zombie High School maze before exploring the Cornstalkers -- a maze that will have you watching your back.
-As for the rides, Cedar Point has long been home to some of the best roller coasters in the world, with rides like the new GateKeeper and the all-time-favorite Millennium Force.
+As the self-proclaimed "coaster capital of the world," Cedar Point doesn't disappoint during spooky season.
+Halloweekends features special pop-up attractions like haunted mazes and Halloween-themed shows.
+Start at one of the campy haunted mazes before catching one of several spooky-themed live shows.
+As for the rides, Cedar Point has long been home to some of the best roller coasters in the world, with rides like the GateKeeper and Millennium Force.

-5. Fright Fest at Six Flags Great Adventure (Jackson, New Jersey)
+5. Fright Fest at Six Flags Great Adventure: Jackson, NJ